rosswf/drawing-splitter/README.md

 ## Roadmap

-Add optional command-line arguments for the following:
+- Add optional command-line arguments for the following:
     - Specify a directory that the PDF files are located in.
     - Specify a directory to save the split PDF files.
     - Specify a region of the PDF where the drawing number can be located.
+    - Give the option to delete the original file after it has been processed.
+    - Give the option for drawings to be saved in folders  based on revision.
+- Add a config file to allow user to set defaults instead of providing command line arguments each time.

 ## Contributions